thomashoneyman/purescript-overlay/README.md

 There is also an included library named `purix` which provides helper functions for building PureScript packages, namely:

 - `buildSpagoLock`: Build `output` directories for any package or workspace listed in a spago.lock file
-- `buildPackageLock`: Install all dependencies in a package-lock.json file into a node_modules directory.

 ## Usage